 Letter of intent.
 It needs to be free of obvious flaws like spelling and grammar errors.
-I want to make sure the applicant knows the position to which they are applying.
+I want to make sure the applicant knows the position they are applying for.
 If they indicate they would like a lab for a strong research program, and the position is primarily a clinical one, that suggests a disconnect and they may not be a good fit.
 I don’t have high expectations for the letter, it just needs to be not terrible.

 Curriculum vitae.
-This needs to be organized chronologically so I can see clearly what the applicant has done from undergrad to their current position.
+This needs to be organized chronologically so I can see clearly what the applicant has done from undergrad to current position.
 I want to see teaching and research productivity.
-For a more senior position, I want to see organization participation (e.g. with their specialty college) and journal reviewer responsibilities.
+For a more senior position, I want to see organization participation and journal reviewer responsibilities.
 Depending on the position, publications can range from one (new resident applying for a clinical position) to many (applying at an associate professor level in a tenure-track position).
 For a clinical specialist, I look for their board certification status.

 Letters of recommendation.
 As always, I look for evidence of collegiality, humility, and positivity.
 Actually, I look for evidence that any of these things is NOT present.
 It may not mean they don’t get an interview offer, but it will frame the questions I ask during an interview.

 Personal contacts.
-If I know people at the institution where the applicant currently works, I will call them up and chat.
+If I know people at the institution where the applicant current is, I will call them up and chat.
 I am looking for the same information as in letters of recommendation.

 As mentioned before, in a faculty application, I mostly look for evidence that the person would NOT be good to work with.
 If they seem basically competent and collegial, unless there are many applicants, I will recommend an interview.